Manishyadv/yovale-knowledge-base/domain-managment/README.md

 Summary-

+connecitng your domain is just a click away.
+If you are not sure about the below changes feel free to contact our support team anytime.

 In your registrar's Control Panel, change the A record and the CNAME:

 A record -        Host --&gt; @           points to --&gt; 34.202.63.170